NIH Diversity Supplements

 The NIH offers Research Supplements to Promote Diversity in Health-Related Research (PA-21-071) that are specifically designed to “provide support for research experiences for individuals from diverse backgrounds throughout the continuum from high school to the faculty level.”
-These administrative supplements have been an important mechanism for providing mentoring to underrepresented minority (URM) young investigators and trainees on the pathway to independence.
-This site is meant to facilitate the matching of underrepresented scientists with potential mentors so that they may apply for diversity supplement funding through NUCATS or other individual research awards.
+These administrative supplements have been an important mechanism for providing resources for underrepresented minority (URM) researchers and trainees on the pathway to independence.
+The supplements are not meant to provide “bridge funding” for investigators who have already received career development (e.g., K-) or independent research funding (R-series) grants from the NIH.
+Rather, the mechanism is intended to support investigators without prior support from the NIH.
+The resources below have been collected to support mentors and trainees as they apply for these awards.

 For Trainees: Where to Begin?